 In addition, after completion of any transaction in the future, the Group may be required to integrate the acquired companies, businesses or operations into its existing operations.
+There is a risk that such integration will not be successful or will involve greater costs or result in fewer synergies than expected.
 Such transactions may also involve the assumption of certain actual or potential, known or unknown liabilities, which may have a potential impact on the Group's financial risk profile.
-These risks and limitations may limit the ability to implement the Group's global strategy and the Group's ability to achieve future business growth.
+These risks and limitations may limit the ability to implement the Group's global strategy and the Group's ability to achieve or maintain future business growth.

-An inability to reduce costs could affect the Group's profitability, and, in particular the Group may not be able to fully realize all of the anticipated benefits of the Combination.
+An inability to reduce costs could affect the Group's profitability.

 The Group's future success and earnings growth depend in part on its ability to be efficient in producing, advertising and selling its products and services.
-A number of its subsidiaries are in the process of executing a major cost-saving and efficiency programme and the Group is pursuing a number of initiatives to improve operational efficiency.
+A number of its subsidiaries are in the process of executing cost-saving and efficiency programmes and the Group is pursuing a number of initiatives to improve operational efficiency.